Zh0uEnlai/AbBOT/docs/setup-windows.md

 - Step 1.
-Open Powershell
+On your keyboard, hit the 'Windows Key' + 'R'.g

+- Step 1.1.
+Type the word "Powershell" then hit enter.

-The 'Shell' is a fancy program that lets us directly tell the computer what we want it do.
+PowerShell (and more generally, a ['shell'](https://en.wikipedia.org/wiki/Shell_(computing))) is a fancy program that lets us directly tell the computer what we want it do.

 - Step 2.
 Type in the following command into Powershell, then hit "Enter"